Vijay-train/github-actions-test/readme_draft.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/6061/badge)](https://bestpractices.coreinfrastructure.org/projects/6061)
 [![awesome-runners](https://img.shields.io/badge/listed%20on-awesome--runners-blue.svg)](https://github.com/jonico/awesome-runners)

 GitHub Actions automates the deployment of code to different environments, including production.
 The environments contain the `GitHub Runner` software which executes the automation. `GitHub Runner` can be run in GitHub-hosted cloud or self hosted environments.
 Self-hosted environments offer more control of hardware, operating system, and software tools than GitHub-hosted runners provide.
 They can be run on physical machines, virtual machines, or  in a container.
 Containerized environments are lightweight, loosely coupled, highly efficient and can be managed centrally.
 However, they are not straightforward to use.

-`Actions Runner Controller(ARC)` makes it simpler to run self hosted environments on Kubernetes(K8s) containers.
-ARC is a K8s controller to create self-hosted runners on your K8s cluster.
+`Actions Runner Controller (ARC)` makes it simpler to run self hosted environments on Kubernetes(K8s) cluster.
 With ARC you can :

-- **Deploy your self hosted runners on Kubernetes cluster** with a simple set of commands.
+- **Deploy self hosted runners on Kubernetes cluster** with a simple set of commands.
 - **Auto scale runners** based on demand.
 - **Setup across GitHub editions** including GitHub Enterprise editions and GitHub Enterprise Cloud.